Your Custom Nightguard

 That includes special instructions for you if you wear braces.
 Because bruxism is often present in younger people, the CustMbite Nightguard was designed to be used by those who wear braces.
 Rather than having to purchase a new sleep mouthguard every time your teeth shift enough to need one, you can just remold the CustMbite Nightguard again and again, until the braces come off for good.

 The CustMbite Nightguard is made out of our patented VistaMaxx material, which is soft and flexible enough to be comfortable, yet strong enough to keep your teeth from grinding or clenching night after night.
 It has been evaluated and cleared by the FDA and is safe to wear, being free of PVC, BPA, phthalates, and latex.
-It doesn’t absorb saliva or bacteria, so it’s easy to clean in soapy water each day as a part of your morning hygiene routine.
+It doesn’t absorb saliva or bacteria, so it’s easy to clean with soapy water or CustMbite's All Natural Oral Appliance Cleaner each day as a part of your morning hygiene routine.

 The CustMbite Nightguard comes in both regular and petite sizes, so no matter who in your family deals with bruxism or TMJ disorder, we have a nightguard that fits.
 Each size also comes in your choice of five fun colors.
 Order the best sleep mouthguard online today and see what a difference it can make to your mornings.